Efficient way to digest biodegradable material and produce energy

 - Complete bio-reduction -> Less non smelling solid end product

 - Old digestion process possible to upgrade to HLAD® process

-- Flexible technology
+- Flexible and reliable technology

 HLAD biogas plant process flow